 I think I actually took more pictures of the buildings than the street art!
 Although sometimes they teamed up quite nicely.

-If you prefer your buildings with more grandeur, check out the Railway Station, the Town Hall, the Chartered Bank and the other sight on the Ipoh Heritage Walk.
+If you prefer your buildings with more grandeur, check out the Railway Station, the Town Hall, the Chartered Bank and the other sights on the Ipoh Heritage Walk.

 Located in a corner of Kong Heng Square, I totally missed this the first time I went through Concubine Lane – in fact, I missed the entire alley leading to the square as the crowds were so ridiculous!

 It was only when I went back at about 4.30, I found the way in and noticed the flashing light on the fast-moving blades.

 Knife Massage effectively sees you being tapped hundreds of times by what’s effectively a blunt meat cleaver.
 I’d tried it in Taipei a few weeks earlier and had loved it and would happily have had another one here, but she was fully booked.

 If you get the chance to try it do – it looks weird but is incredibly relaxing.
 Check out the review of my Taipei Knife Massage if you want more convincing.

 5. Embrace a Food Trend